M.A. Program in Counseling Psychology

 with an emphasis in Marriage Family Therapy, Professional Clinical Counseling, and Depth Psychology

-Depth psychology invites a curiosity about the psyche and encourages respect for the diversity of life and human experience.
+Clinical Practicum and Research courses contribute to an integrated program of study.
+This underlying emphasis invites a curiosity about the psyche and encourages respect for the diversity of life and human experience.
 Interdisciplinary courses in literature, mythology, religion, and culture deepen students' ability to link archetypal themes to sociopolitical and personal issues in the lives of individuals, families, and communities.